 For Land Surveyor: The number is a L-# on the renewal form.

 No receipt will be issued.
 Your cancelled check or money order is your receipt.

 For all categories: You can check your current expiration at http://ipels.idaho.gov/rostersearch.cfm.

-The address is printed on the renewal form and a pre-addressed envelope is included in the mailing.
+The address is printed on the renewal form and is on our home page and, additionally, a pre-addressed envelope is included in the mailing.
 Our address is:

 I'm a building official and want to know is it required for an Engineer to submit an original signature on their plans when submitting for a building permit?